 If your child is ill, please contact the school straight away.
 Administrative staff will be able to inform you how long your child is required to be off school.

 For sickness and diarrhoea, children should be off school for 48 hours, after their final bout of illness.

 We have trained First Aiders in school but should your child appear to be in need of more specialist treatment we always try to contact parents first.
 In the event of an emergency we would take the child to the casualty unit of the Princess Royal Hospital.

 The following information sets out the arrangements for routine services provided by the School Health Service in conjunction with the school.
 The school works alongside school nurses who are based in Telford and whose telephone number is 621340.
 The school also has links with a team of Community Paediatricians.

 During your child’s first term at school, he or she will be offered a general health check, including a measurement of height and weight, and a hearing and sight test.
 The School Health Service now operates a system of selective medicals.
 During their first year, and preferably their second term at school, children are considered for such medicals if the School Nurse, School Doctor, teacher or parents raise concerns.
 In all cases, full discussions will take place with parents and parental consent obtained before any examination takes place.

-If you have concerns about your child’s health in school, including bedwetting, soiling or behaviour at home, please contact Mrs. Mahoney (SENDCo) or Miss.
-Birch (Parent Support Advisor).
+If you have concerns about your child’s health in school, including bedwetting, soiling or behaviour at home, please contact Mrs. Mahoney (SENDCo) or Mrs. Davies (Parent Support Advisor).

 Medicines in School